martinberlin/Sharp-LV/firmware_test/maxtouch_zephyr/README.md

 Your board must:

-#.
-Have I2C enabled
+* Have I2C enabled, connected to the device, and it must be powered
-#.
-Maybe will need pullups in the SDA, SCL lines depending on the device you use
+* Maybe will need pullups in the SDA, SCL lines depending on the device you use

 Adding board support
 ********************